logologologologo

 It is not.

 But, that is the wonder of this book.
-Jed and Julie are showing us how to do better than current test-driven educational norms.
+Jed is showing us how to do better than current test-driven educational norms.
 They have recognized and are using the growing flood of science that shows that combining play with learning is an optimal means for maximizing our human capacity for competency—for developing in kids their progressive ability to deal with the challenges of our rapidly changing work and home lives.

 Yes, we have a long way to go from current norms, but we have evolutionary biology, human nature, science, and the pursuit of joy on our side.